-As of the end of 2018, over 12,000 ball winders have been shipped.
-Of these, over 2,000 are motorized units.
+As of the end of 2016, approximately 10,000 ball winders have been shipped.
+Of these, upwards of 2,000 are motorized units.
 Although the first ball winder looks very similar to the most recently shipped unit, there have been many subtle refinements made to the unit over the years.
 It is because of these refinements that the unit continues to attract professional and commercial customers year after year.

 This website provides detailed information about the ball winder.
 We hope that every question that you might have will be answered within the pages of this site.
 But if they aren't, we encourage you to drop us a note or give us a call and we will get back to you very quickly.